 Androgynous: Typically used to describe a person’s appearances or clothing as having elements of both femininity and masculinity.

-Asexual: Refers to an individual who does not experience romantic or sexual attraction.
+Asexual: Refers to an individual who does not experience sexual attraction.
 There is considerable diversity among the asexual community; each asexual person experiences things like relationships, attraction, and arousal somewhat differently.
 Asexuality is distinct from celibacy or sexual abstinence, which are chosen behaviors, in that asexuality is a sexual orientation that does not necessarily entail either of those behaviors.

 Assigned sex: The sex that is assigned to an infant at birth based on the child’s visible sex organs, including genitalia and other physical characteristics.